Collecting rubbish and recycling bins from your house is the responsibility of your district or borough council.

 District and borough councils may also offer separate collection of glass bottles and jars from your home and some may provide chargeable bulky waste collections.
 They are also responsible for the smaller recycling banks for items such as clothes, books, cardboard and paper, cans and bottles.

-What happens to your recyclables
+What happens to your waste

-Veolia Nottinghamshire has provided the following statement regarding their outlets for the sorted materials:
+Veolia Nottinghamshire has provided the following statement:

 "Veolia fully support the UK recycling market and continue to be major suppliers to UK reprocessors.
 However, at this time, the UK market does not have enough capacity to handle all of the recyclable material being produced and the export market is therefore of critical importance to the UK recycling industry.

-Typically, cans and plastics from the Mansfield MRF are reprocessed in the UK, although paper is often exported.
+Typically, cans and plastics from the MRF are reprocessed in the UK, although paper is often exported.
 There is recognition that these materials are traded on a global market and Veolia is well placed to manage this process within the legal framework, be it trading in the UK or abroad".